 He married Anna, daughter and heir of Henry Stains, of Jenkinstown, County Kilkenny, and left a son,

-PIERCE BRYAN, of Jenkinstown, whose will was proved in 1777.
-He wedded Jane, daughter of George Aylmer, of Lyons, County Kildare, and had issue,
+PIERCE BRYAN, of Jenkinstown, who wedded Jane, daughter of George Aylmer, of Lyons, County Kildare, and had issue,

 The house was built for Major George Bryan to the design of William Robertson.

 There is a two-storey centre block; a two-storey projecting porch crowned with a battlemented gable and pinnacles; two-storey end towers with quatrefoil windows.

 Later in the 19th century, one of the wings was re-built with corbelled bartizans; and the centre block was demolished apart from one of its walls.

 The 4th Lord Bellew lived in one wing of the house; his staff in the other.

 By the 1930s, the house had become somewhat dilapidated.